-22. Use
+22. USE

-IPP 9.
-Accurate - Make sure the personal information is relevant, accurate, up to date and complete before using it.

-IPP 10.
-Limited - Only use personal information for the purpose it was collected unless the person has given their consent, or the purpose of use is directly related to the purpose for which it was collected, or to prevent or lessen a serious or imminent threat to any person's health or safety.
+- IPP 9.
+Accurate Make sure the personal information is relevant and accurate before using it. - IPP 10.
+Limited Only use personal information if the person has given their consent or if they were informed at the time of collection that it would be disclosed.

-23. Disclosure
+23. DISCLOSURE

 - IPP 11.
-Restricted Only disclose personal information with a person's consent or if the person was told at the time that it would be disclosed, if disclosure is directly related to the purpose for which the information was collected and there is no reason to believe the person would object, or the person has been made aware that information of that kind is usually disclosed, or if disclosure is necessary to prevent a serious and imminent threat to any person's health or safety. - IPP 12.
+Restricted Only disclose personal information with a person's consent or if the person was told at the time that it would be disclosed.
+Only use personal information for the purpose for which it was collected.
+Personal information can be used without a person's consent in order to deal with a serious and imminent threat to any person's health or safety. - IPP 12.
 Safeguarded An agency cannot disclose sensitive personal information without a person's consent, for example, information about ethnic or racial origin, political opinions, religious or philosophical beliefs, sexual activities or trade union membership.
 It can only disclose sensitive information without consent in order to deal with a serious and imminent threat to any person's health or safety.